TelmaCristina/GoVegy_Heroku/README.md

 ## Technologies

-The app was created using React, JavaScript, Axios CSS and Bulma.
+The app was created using React, JavaScript, Axios, CSS and Bulma.

 ## How to get it running